We noticed that you're using an unsupported browser. The TripAdvisor website may not display properly. We support the following browsers:

 You can either take the free shuttle if you are transferring from T3 to T1 from the new international terminal, nicknamed T3, near Pillar 9 or take a pre-paid taxi from the same location and vice -versa.
 There is also a paid shuttle from T3 to T1 and vice-versa for 25/- rupees.

 Note: Indigo and Spice Jet are primarily domestic operators running some international routes.
-So in case you have a Indigo international flight, you will have to take it from T3 and in case you have a Indigo domestic flight, you will have to take it from T1D.
+So in case you have an Indigo or SpiceJet international flight, you will have to take it to and from T3 and in case you have an Indigo or SpiceJet domestic flight, you will have to take it from T1D.
 The basic logic being that T1D does not support any international traffic and has no immegration facilities.

 There are various modes of transportation from T3 to the city:

-4. There are A/C buses available to a few destinations including the major railway stations and bus stops.
+4. There are A/C "local" buses available to a few destinations including the major railway stations and bus stops and suburbs.
 These buses have few stops, so they are a good way to travel, but you may need some guidance as the drivers and conductors here from DTC can often be a bit "different".
-The Inter State Bus Terminus (ISBT) at Kashmiri Gate has a very ferquent bus service.
-The tickets can be a little pricey thouhg, and for 2 people, a pre-paid taxi may work out cheaper.
+The Inter State Bus Terminus (ISBT) at Kashmiri Gate is well connected by A/C "local" buses too.
+The tickets can be a little pricey thouhg, and for 3 people, a pre-paid taxi may work out about the same cost.
 These buses are available towards the extreme right of the arrivals area.
 These AC buses connecting the airport to all the major railway stations as well as bus terminal are a great way to see Delhi but be aware that traffic jams are not unknown.

 Options to the airport are as follows:

-3. The metered taxis as described in #3 above can be called anytime, anywhere.
-Try Meru cabs or Mega cabs 011-41414141 or EasyCabs 011-43434343 or MagicSewa 011-43333333.
+3. The metered "radio"" taxis as described above can be called anytime, anywhere.
+Try Meru cabs 011-44224422 or Mega cabs 011-41414141 or EasyCabs 011-43434343 or MagicSewa 011-43333333.
 It is cheaper to book them online website or app than using their call-centre.

 Getting to New Delhi Railway Station from T1D